philips-software/terraform-provider-hsdp/docs/resources/iam_email_template.md

 Dear user,

 Your password was recently changed.
-If this was not initiated by you please contact support immediatele.
+If this was not initiated by you please contact support immediately.

 Kind regards,
 IAM Team